shdpatil/Data_Wrangling/README.md

 to clean the OpenStreetMap data.
 I chose the Miami City, which is my favourite region.
 Python was used to clean and audit the data and creating a json file and prepare it for inserting into the NoSQL database: MongoDB.
 Many  MongoDB queries were then run to arrive at interesting findings.Basically
 I run queries to check the amenities like restaurants, place of worship, schools etc. Then I run queries to check the total no of postal codes.
+I also discussed about the users contributing to the openstreet.org site